• Home

 History

 It is the first international standard that addresses a holistic and comprehensive range of storage security perspectives.
 The research work on formulating the standard started in the year 2010 after the SC27 conference.
 The ISO/IEC 27040 standard was published on January 5th, 2015.
 It is a detailed standard with more than 120 pages explaining data storage security and media sanitization protocols.
-At present, the revised ‘Working Draft’ of the standard is at its second stage, slated to be published in 2022.
+At present, the revised ‘Working Draft’ (ISO/IEC DIS 27040) of the standard has been registered and is in the inquiry stage.

 ISO 27040 Scope & Objectives